 - Parents being invited in for ‘share a book’ sessions

 - Book related home learning challenges, including writing book reviews/recommendations for their peers

-At Seabrook Church of England Primary School we follow the ‘Letters and Sounds’ phonics programme, which is a six-phase programme designed to help teach children to read (decode) and spell with phonics.
+At Seabrook Church of England Primary School we follow the ‘Phonics Bug’ phonics programme, which is a six-phase programme designed to help teach children to read (decode) and spell with phonics.